Some links in this post may be affiliate links

 Anthurium forgetii is native to Colombia and Ecuador.
 Anthurium forgetii is more of a terrestrial plant than an epiphyte.

+Anthurium forgetii like other Anthuriums is toxic to both humans and pets.
 It contains oxalate crystals which can cause digestive distress, breathing problems and skin irritation.
-Always wear gloves when handling Anthurium forgetii and wash your hands thereafter.
+Always wear gloves when handling the plant and wash your hands thereafter.

-Anthurium forgetii requires pruning to keep it neat and tidy as well as reduce pest and disease infestations.
+Anthurium forgetii requires pruning to keep it tidy as well as reduce pest and disease infestations.
 Repotting is only needed when it becomes pot-bound.
 Continue reading for more on these growing conditions and how to achieve them.

 Lessen watering in the cold season as growth is reduce to maintain the soil slightly moist but do not allow the soil to dry out completely.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and death of the plant.

 Anthurium forgetii grows best in bright, indirect light away from direct sunshine as it can scorch the leaves.
 A curtain-filtered sunny window is ideal for this plant.